eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 + use data analytics/science to optimize the scheduling (i.e., address the organization's backlog for product development) and commit/kill/transform decision making process to optimize the maximum value to the organization/community and complete "strategically important work" on time (pp. 5)
 	- View the resource and time commitments to manage project interactions, assignment of personnel to tasks/projects, "and the general risk and value of each project" (pp. 5)
 + update the list of collected tasks, and the corresponding result of the commit/kill/transform decision for each task
++ enable high-level (i.e., yearly and monthly) and detailed views (i.e., weekly and daily) of the project portfolios; the high-level view enables people to determine which team is committed to which project, and the detailed view enables managers to determine which team should be assigned to a particular project and determine "when a \[product development\] team \[needs\] urgent support work" (pp. 6)

 A "Big Visible Chart" visually displays the project portfolio to an organization's members/employees, and highlights the responsibilities of each project team.
 This also indicates, by implication or otherwise, the tasks that each project team is not responsible for (pp. 5).